which of the following are b2c marketing segmentations?

 Step 6.
 Tailor Marketing Strategies

 • Customize your marketing efforts for each segment.
-This includes crafting messages, offers, and promotions that resonate with the specific needs and preferences of each group.
+This includes crafting messages, offers, and promotions that resonate with each group’s needs and preferences.

-• Choose the most suitable marketing channels to reach each segment effectively.
+• Choose the most suitable marketing channels to connect with each segment effectively.
 For instance, younger consumers may be more reachable through social media, while older demographics may respond better to email marketing or traditional advertising.

 Step 7.
 Implement and Test

 • Roll out your segmented marketing campaigns and strategies.
-Monitor and measure the results of each campaign to assess its effectiveness.
+Monitor and assess the outcomes of each campaign to assess its effectiveness.

-• Continuously analyze data and customer feedback to refine your segmentation strategy and marketing approaches over time.
+• Consistently examine data and customer feedback to enhance your segmentation strategy and marketing approaches over time.

 Step 8.
 Customer Relationship Management (CRM)